brickcap/openresty_examples/book.md

 ```

 In the example above we have two global variables.
 The first one `cjson` in the init_by_lua is
 a true global variable.
-One that can be accesed across request handlers.
+One that can be accessed across request handlers.
 The second global variable (decoded_one)
 that we declare in the `location /one` block is global only in the context of `/one` if we try to access
 this in the `/two` block we get a nil value.
 Besides having unexpected effects,that are hard to debug,
-global varibles have performance
+global variables have performance
 penalties of being looked up from a global table.
 Conclusion: global variables are to be used sparingly for things
 we want to be truly global. init_by_lua should be the only place to declare them.